Chapter 270C — Department of Revenue; Commissioner

 Certificate of Sale

-After property is sold at a tax sale, the buyer receives a certificate of sale from the commissioner.
-For real estate, …
+After property is sold at a tax sale, the commissioner gives the buyer a certificate of sale once the purchase price is …

 270C.7105